lebrancconvas/MESN-Mono-Template/README.md

-# MERN with Monorepo Template
+# MESN with Monorepo Template

 ## Setup